Automattic/Edit-Flow/BLOCKS.md

 **Important**

-To avoid any sort of class inheritance Edit Flow compat files use a trait [Block_Editor_Compatible](common/php/trait-block-editor-compatible.php).
-Right now it only contains the constructor that's shared between compat modules, but in the future using traits approach might be more flexible.
+To avoid  class inheritance complexities, Edit Flow compat files use a trait [Block_Editor_Compatible](common/php/trait-block-editor-compatible.php).
+Be sure to check it out before implementing compatibility for other modules.

 ##### How does it work?